astronomer/docs/astro/workspace-api-tokens.md

 4. Configure the new Workspace API token:

     - **Name**: The name for the API token.
-    - **Description**: The Description for the API token.
+    - **Description**: Optional.
+The Description for the API token.
     - **Workspace Role**: The role that the API token can assume.
 See [User permissions](user-permissions.md#workspace-roles).
-    - **Expiration**: The duration that the API token can be used before it expires.
+    - **Expiration**: The number of days that the API token can be used before it expires.

 5. Click **Create API token**.
 A confirmation screen showing the token appears.